The biHecke monoid of a finite Coxeter group and its representations: The Borel submonoid and its representation theory

 Let us prove the claim.
 By minimality of $l$, $i$ is not a descent of $w$ (otherwise, we would obtain a shorter expression for $f$: $f=\pi_w \opi_i h = \pi_{w'}\pi_i\opi_i h = \pi_{w'}\opi_i h$ where $\ell(w')<\ell(w)$).
 Therefore, $\one.g=\one.(\pi_w\opi_i) = w$.
 Since $f\in \Mone$ it follows that $w.h=\one$ and therefore $\pi_w h \in \Mone$.
 It further follows that $\opi_{w^{-1}}\pi_w$ acts trivially on the image set $[w,w_0]_L$ of $g$, and therefore $f = g\opi_{w^{-1}}\pi_w h$.
 Note that $g\opi_{w^{-1}} =\pi_w\opi_i \opi_{w^{-1}}= \pi_w \pi_i \opi_i \opi_{w^{-1}}= e_{w_0(ws_i)^{-1}}$.

 By Proposition~\ref{proposition.star}, the idempotents of $\Mone$ are generated by the meet-irreducible idempotents $e_w$ in $\mathcal{J}$ order.
-Here $x$ is meet-irreducible if and only if for any $a,b\in \Mone$ such that $x=a\meet b$ implies that $x=a$ or $x=b$.
-These meet-irreducible elements are indexed by meet-irreducible elements $w$ in left order, that is those $w\in W$ having at most one left nondescent, or equivalent such that $w_0 w^{-1}$ is (right) Grassmanian.
+Here $x$ is meet-irreducible if and only if $x=a$ or $x=b$ whenever $x=a\meet b$ for some $a,b\in \Mone$.
+These meet-irreducible elements are indexed by the elements $w$ of $W$ that are meet-irreducible in left order (or equivalently that have at most one left nondescent, that is, $w_0 w^{-1}$ is right Grassmannian).

 The uniqueness of the minimal generating set is true for any $\JJ$-trivial monoid with a minimal generating set~\cite[Theorem 2]{Doyen.1984}~\cite[Theorem 1]{Doyen.1991}. \end{proof}

 Actually one can be much more precise: \begin{proposition} Any element $f\in \Mone$ can be written as a product $e_{w_1}\cdots e_{w_k}$, where: \begin{itemize} \item $w_1>_B\dots>_B w_k$ is a chain in Bruhat order such that any two consecutive terms $w_i$ and $w_{i+1}$ are incomparable in left order; \item $w_i = \rfix(e_{w_1}\cdots e_{w_i}) = \lfix(e_{w_i}\cdots e_{w_k}) $\,. \end{itemize} \end{proposition}